breakdance/breakdance/test/expected/caniuse-li-p.md

 * You can import usage data from your <b>Google Analytics</b> account and see exactly how well a feature is supported among your own site's visitors.
 Look under the <b>Settings panel</b> to get started!
-You can import usage data from your <b>Google Analytics</b> account and see exactly how well a feature is supported among your own site's visitors.
-Look under the <b>Settings panel</b> to get started!
 * Usage data for all countries and continents can be imported via the <b>Settings panel</b>.
 * By default, older browser versions are only shown if they have >= 0.5% usage share.
 You can increase or decrease this value from the <b>Settings panel</b>.
 * If a feature you're looking for is not available on the site, you can [vote to have it included](https://github.com/fyrd/caniuse/issues).
 Better yet, if you've done the research you can even [submit it yourself](https://github.com/Fyrd/caniuse/blob/master/CONTRIBUTING.md#adding-a-feature)!